redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/02/README.md

 ![Mandelbrot Regions](Mandelbrot%20Regions.png)

-If is does, then we already know that this value will escape to infinity and can therefore immediately colour it black.
+If it does, then we already know that this value will escape to infinity and can therefore immediately colour it black.

 All we need to do now is add a check that takes the (`x`,`y`) coordinates of the pixel location, and checks whether it lies within either of these two regions.